-The Centre for Human Rights, University of Pretoria is offering up to 15 fully-funded positions for African students.
+The Centre for Human Rights, University of Pretoria is offering up to 15 full scholarships for African students.
 These are available to study for the Master’s Degree (LLM/MPhil) in Sexual & Reproductive Rights in Africa.

 Programs are awarded in Sexual and Reproductive Rights Africa at the Centre for Human Rights, University of Pretoria, South Africa.